-As of December 31, 2014, we had 1,077 full-time employees.
-None of our employees is covered by a collective bargaining agreement.
+As of December 31, 2015, we had 1,549 full-time employees.
 We consider our current relationship with our employees to be good.
 We also regularly use independent contractors and other temporary employees across the organization to augment our regular staff.
 We believe that our future success will depend in part on our continued ability to attract, hire and retain qualified personnel.